CliffS/ikea-tradfri/README.md

 as the third parameter, it should itself expect two parameters: a message and a level.
-If the fourth parameter to `new tradfri` is `true`, the custom logging function will also be passed down to the [node-tradrfi-client] library.
+If the fourth parameter to `new tradfri` is `true`, the custom logging function will also be passed down to the [node-tradfri-client] library.

 All example code below assumes you have the `tradftri` variable above.